CGATOxford/proj029/documentation/source/compareDatasets.rst

 Detection overlap
 =================

-The first analysis that we do is to do some simple comparisons between the DNA and RNA data sets (Fig. 1 in the paper).
+The first analysis that we do is to do some simple comparisons between the DNA and RNA data sets.
 This involves looking at the number of genera/NOGs that were detected in each method (and the overlap) and how abundance as measured by DNA compares with abundance of RNA.
 Here we will use the PipelineMetaomics.py module to look at the overlaps.
 The function takes as positional arguments the RNA counts, DNA counts and outfile name.
 For example,